wp-plugins/blip-slideshow/readme.txt

 == Changelog ==

 = 0.3.1 =
+* Fixed bug in parsing SmugMug thumbnails that aren't square
+* For link=full or link=lightbox, will show only SmugMug images smaller than the viewport
 * Scripts and CSS are only loaded on pages with slideshows
 * @TODO: Mod Slimbox to show images no larger than the browser window

 = 0.3 =
 * Release date: 2011-04-19